Makktu/ScrollingAdventure/README.md

 - Tidy up the environments.
 Improve the 'sketch' at least.
 - Add screen jiggle when player tries to move in blocked direction.
 Add warning message when they try to do it twice.
 Add exasperated message if they try a third time in a row.
 "You won't be told again."
 - Start proper game design thinking about the battle system.

+Working on improving the environments, although the danger now is doing too much.
+Have acquired some promising assets.
+No other progress.

+### Thu 10 October

+- Add minimal environments (just proper walls for now).
+- Add screen jiggle not doine yesterday.
+- Watch Turn Based Battle tutorial.